ZhenyanLuo/FindPlantNLRs/README.md

 interproscan: "{path/to/your/interproscan}/interproscan.sh"

 ### Step 4: Place your samples in the 'genome' folder, make sure their file names only have one dot and ends with 'fa' (e.g. E_globulus.fa)
+Chromosome 3 of E_grandis is a good choice,

+Make sure sequence headers are short and unique.

 ### Step 5: Test Snakemake pipeline by using testing file in genome/ folder
 ```